On the surface, credit scores seem pretty simple.

 Not all lenders report to all credit bureaus, so there can also be differences in your FICO score depending on which credit report it was based on.

 How FICO Scores Change

 There are multiple iterations of FICO scores, with slight discrepancies between each of them.
 You can get your 28 FICO scores here.

 Approximately every five years, FICO updates its scoring models to create an algorithm that more accurately reflects how responsible consumers are.
 Factors that may have seemed significant at one point may be disregarded, while others may be deemed more important.

-When FICO creates a new scoring algorithm, it can take several years before lenders start using it.
-For example, FICO 9 was released in 2014, but FICO 8 is still the most common version used by credit bureaus.
-Most mortgage lenders use even older versions when approving borrowers.
+When FICO creates a new general-purpose scoring algorithm, it can take several years before lenders start using it.
+For example, FICO 9 was released in 2014, but FICO 8 is still the version most commonly used by lenders.
+Many mortgage lenders use even older versions when approving borrowers.